BeanGreen247/discord.sh/README.md

 # discord.sh
-script for installing discord from tarball (tar.gz)
+script for installing discord from tarball (tar.gz), can be used for updating as well

 how to use?
 ```bash